nobitagit/ng-material-floating-button/README.md

 ##Contributing and issues##
 Contributions are very welcome, as well as opening issues if you find any bugs.
-If an issue is **not** specifically related to the Angularjs version (i.e. it's a layout/css bug) please open it on the original component [repo](https://github.com/nobitagit/material-floating-button), if possible.
+If an issue or pull request is **not** specifically related to the Angularjs version (i.e. it's a layout/css bug/feature) please open it on the original component [repo](https://github.com/nobitagit/material-floating-button) rather than here.

 ##Todos##
 - [x] add "click to open" functionality and option